SOUTHERN PARTNERS FUND

 Putting increased pressure on Southern state legislatures to fairly redraw district boundaries is crucial in lifting the voices that have traditionally been silenced.
 As apportionment and redistricting only occur once every 10 years following the Census, SPF is focused on doubling down on its efforts to support the groups working so hard to make sure every voice is heard.

-SPF trainings and webinars assist organizations in learning HOW to integrate redistricting work into the work they are doing in these three major initiatives.
+SPF trainings and webinars assist organizations in learning HOW to integrate redistricting work into the work they are doing in three major initiatives.
+The next training webinar will be held on September 15th, 2021.
+To register, please click register, below.

 SPF's Major Initiatives